timnallen/little_shop/README.md

 # Store64

 'Store 64' is a fictitious e-commerce platform consisting of users, merchants, and admins.
 Site visitors can log in as a User, Merchant, or Admin.
-Users can add items to a cart, which they can ‘check out’ to create an order.
+Users and visitors can add items to a cart.
+Users can 'checkout' their cart to create an order.
 Merchants can fulfill items in an order, and admins can access functionality of both users and merchants.

 # Prerequisites